yash91sharma/plutus/README.md

 Plutus is a free passion project developed and maintained by [me](https://www.linkedin.com/in/yash-sharma/).
 This means:

-- **Free**: It is free to use.
+- **Free**: It is free to use
-- **Active Development**: Regular (but slow) updates and new features.
+- **Active Development**: Regular (but slow) updates and new features
-- **Bug Reports Welcome**: Feedback helps improve the platform.
+- **Bug Reports Welcome**: Feedback helps improve the platform

 ### Known Limitations
-- Development happens during spare time, so updates will be gradual.
+- Development happens during spare time, so updates will be gradual
-- As a single-developer project, there might be occasional bugs.
+- As a single-developer project, there might be occasional bugs

 ## I would love your help!!!